Denis Sverdlov: Career

 After graduating in 2000 Sverdlov founded IT Vision, an IT consulting firm.

 From 2003 to 2007, Sverdlov was the co-founder and managing partner of Korus Consulting, an IT consulting firm in Russia.

 Sverdlov was a co-founder and chief executive of Yota, a Russian mobile broadband company, until its acquisition by MegaFon in 2012.
 He sold the Yota for $1.2 billion.

 Post-acquisition Sverdlov set up the Kinetik Trust to invest in a range of promising technologies and bring them to market.

 He was Russia's deputy Communications and Mass Media Minister for 15 months before stepping down in 2013.
 He left this position following new legislation which banned government officials from holding assets abroad.

 Sverdlov founded Arrival and began its operations in the UK in 2015.
 He was its CEO from March 2016 until November 2022.
 In March 2021 Arrival went public through a merger with a special-purpose acquisition company, CIIG Merger Corp.
 In February 2024, after getting its stock delisted from the Nasdaq, Arrival's UK division entered administration, with future plans of a sale of Arrival and all of its affiliated assets.

-He is also the founder of Roborace – the world’s first driverless electric racing platform.
+He is also the founder of Roborace – the world's first driverless electric racing platform, which folded in 2022.

 Achievements

 In 2009, under the leadership of Denis Sverdlov, Yota reached operational profitability within the first five months of commercial operations.

 In 2011, Sverdlov was included in the Global Telecoms Business magazine's ranking of the most successful young entrepreneurs.

-In 2021, Denis Sverdlov’s company Arrival was valued at approximately $13.6–13.8 billion during its stock market debut, making it the largest listing in the history of British startups.
+In 2021, Denis Sverdlov's company Arrival was valued at approximately $13.6–13.8 billion during its stock market debut, making it the largest listing in the history of British startups.